Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5.
 Display current directory contents. same as the task 4.
 Task 6.
-How to create a dir.ectory
+How to create a directory.
 Task 7.
 How to move a file.
 Task 8.
 How to remove a file.
 Task 9.
 How to remove a directory.
+Task 10.
+How to return to the previous derictory.